ssnepenthe/cache-manager/README.md

 # cache-manager
 WordPress mu-plugin for managing the Nginx fastcgi cache.
-Easily extended to manage other caches.

 ## Usage
 This plugin assumes that you are running Nginx with fastcgi caching, but not the ngx_cache_purge module.